Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 0x0000000000002998  _fini
 ```

 Let's look at the GOT.
+For this the progrm will have to be run, so set a breakpoint at `main()` and run.

 ```
 pwndbg> got